readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

 we focus by advertising only to developers and target ads based on content alone.
 And [this approach works]({filename}ethical-advertising-works.md)!

-If you're sick of the cookie banner you have just for advertising on your site, [join EthicalAds]({filename}../pages/publishers.md) and ditch those annoying banners!
+If you're tired of seeing a cookie banner on your site, [join EthicalAds]({filename}../pages/publishers.md) and ditch those annoying banners!